conikolg/SuperTicTacToe/README.md

 - [x] Create a player/computer turn-based input loop.
 The computer AI will be random choosing locations.
 All this is text/console based.

-- [ ] Both parties must conform to the rules of the game, restricting the possible moves they can make in many situations.
+- [x] Both parties must conform to the rules of the game, restricting the possible moves they can make in many situations.
 Terminate the game when someone wins.

+- [ ] Implement a smarter AI (minimax, alpha-beta pruning, and/or dynamic programming).

 - [ ] Transform this into an otherwise equivalent client/server HTTP API based design.

-- [ ] Implement a smarter AI.

 - [ ] Create a graphical frontend.